jimFalkenstine/CoasterCountsAPI/README.md

-# CoasterCountsAPI
+# CoasterCounts API

-Sample API with a selection of roller coasters
+Sample REST API with a selection of roller coasters

 All measurements based on the English system